Hgoatly/RecipesWithout/README.md

 not you are a logged in registered user, or whether you are the site owner (admin).

 The pages are as follows:
-## Accessible to all users via the navbar:
+- ### Accessible to all users via the navbar:
     - Home
     - Gluten Free
     - Dairy Free
     - Egg Free
     - Contact
     - Login
     - register

-## Accessible to all users via the search boxes:
+- ### Accessible to all users via the search boxes:
     - Search Results

-## Accessible to all users via the recipe cards:
+- ### Accessible to all users via the recipe cards:
     - Recipe

-## Accessible to registered users via the navbar:
+- ### Accessible to registered users via the navbar:
     - Add Recipes
     - My Recipes
     - Manage account

-## Accessible to registered users via the My Recipes page:
+- ### Accessible to registered users via the My Recipes page:
     - Recipe (via the 'view recipe' button)
     - Edit Recipe

-## Accessible to registered users via the Manage Account page.
+- ### Accessible to registered users via the Manage Account page.
     - My Recipes

-## Accessible only to the site owner (admin user):
+- ### Accessible only to the site owner (admin user):
     - Admin Section
     - User's Recipes

+- ### Additional features available to logged in users:
+    - On the My Recipes Page: Delete Recipe, Upvote, Downvote.
+    - On the Recipe Category pages (Gluten Free, Dairy Free, Egg Free): Delete Recipe.
+    - On the Manage Account Page: Delete Account.

+- ### Additional features available to any user who is not logged in:
+    - Reset Password form (accesssed via the login form).
+    - Password Reset (accessed via an email link generated from submitting the Reset Password form).

+### First Time Visitor Goals:
+- To easily find out the main purpose of the site.
+- To easily navigate around the site to find relevant content.
+- To create an acount and begin to upload and manage recipes.

+### Returning Visitor Goals:
+- To find out if any new recipes have been added to the site, so that the user can use them for mealtime inspiration.
+- To create an account if the user has not previously done so.
+- To create, read, update or delete any recipes previously added by the user.

+### Frequent Visitor Goals:
+- To find out if any new recipes have been added to the site, so that the user can use them for mealtime inspiration..
+- To maintain an account with recipes that are reglarly created, read, edited and deleted.

 ## Business Owner Goals: